mafrosis/esphome-config/README.md

     DEVICE=c0a4ba make upload

-Devices
+Components
 ---------

-Notes on devices to use with ESP32/ESP8266.
+Notes and pinouts for various components I've used with ESP32/ESP8266.

 ## SSD1306